Jinksi/Jinksi/README.md

 ### Hi there 👋

+**I'm a full-stack software engineer, based on the Gold Coast, Australia 🇦🇺**

 <!--
 **Jinksi/Jinksi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.